 4. Differentiate each piece

-Here is a sample of an incomplete content plan for a report on artificial intelligence in the media industry.
+Here is a sample of an incomplete content plan for a whitepaper on artificial intelligence in the media industry.

 5. Don’t forget social media